-The 13 weeks pregnant ultrasound (also called the NT Scan or Nuchal Translucency Scan) is one of many prenatal appointments and doctor’s visits that pregnant women have in the early stage of pregnancy.
+The 13-week pregnancy ultrasound (also called the NT Scan or Nuchal Translucency Scan) is one of many prenatal appointments and doctor’s visits you’ll have during your pregnancy.
+It’s an optional test to tell whether your baby is at high risk for chromosomal abnormalities.

 When Is The NT Scan Done?

-It is important to recognize early pregnancy symptoms, and know how to calculate your due date so that you don’t miss out on the testing window for the NT Scan.
+TIME SENSITIVE: This test is time-sensitive and cannot be performed before or after this time.
+It is important to recognize early pregnancy symptoms and know how to calculate your due date so you don’t miss out on the testing window for the NT Scan.

 The Nuchal Translucency Scan screens your baby for chromosomal abnormalities.